HomeSongs

 With the quince

-They call me "little dark one",
+They call me "Dark One",

-The sailors do;
+the sailors do;

-If they call me again,
+if they call me again,

-I’ll go with them.
+i’ll go with them.

-They call me "little dark one",
+They call me "Dark One",

-If they call me again,
+if they call me again,

-I’ll give them a little kiss
+I’ll give them a kiss

 Description